-CX Series Design: Designed specifically for the new CX Series, the Cambridge CXC (v2) delivers stunning CD playback and works in perfect harmony with the Cambridge CXA61 and CXA81 integrated amplifiers, as well as other external DACs.
+CX Series Design: Designed specifically for the new CX Series, the Cambridge CXC (v2) delivers stunning CD playback and works in perfect harmony with the Cambridge CXA81 integrated amplifier, as well as other external DACs.
 Cambridge Audio's CXC (v2) series handles digital to analog conversion in its amplifiers and not the CD transport.
 There's a good reason behind this philosophy.
 Maintaining the audio signal in the digital domain for as long as possible minimizes potential analog signal degradation.

 CD Transport: The CXC (v2) is a CD transport.
 This means that the CXC (v2) plays the CD and extracts the digital information from the CD disc and outputs it digitally, via S/PDIF Coaxial or Toslink digital connection.
 With no digital to analog conversion in the CXC (v2), when used in conjunction with the CX Series amplifiers it outputs the CD signal in digital form, relying on the high quality Wolfson DAC in the CXA amplifier for the crucial digital to analog conversion stages.
 The result is detail and clarity from your disc collection that will astound you.